mzfarhan/geospatial-sentiment-analysis-indomaret/README.md

 This repository contains the full analysis and presentation materials.

 * `/Indomaret_Store_Location_Analysis_in_Jakarta.ipynb`: The main Jupyter Notebook containing all code.
-* `/Analisis data lokasi indomaret di jakarta by Muhammad Zulfarhan.pdf`: The final presentation deck.
+* `/data location indomaret analysis in jakarta.pdf`: The final presentation deck.
 * `requirements.txt`: A list of all Python libraries required to run the notebook.

 #### **Running the Analysis:**